 - to assist in the prioritising of options for the application of resources

 - to provide policy objectives against which to measure progress in the delivery service across the heritage and culture sectors.

 - to assist the local community to identify with the rich heritage and traditions of Scilly and engender a sense of ownership and participation in the policy making process.

 In 2017 a further piece of work was produced by the Local Planning Authority.
 This Historic Environment Topic Paper supports the new Local Plan 2015-2030 and sets out a positive strategy for the protection of the islands important historic environment.

 SHERF is a project being undertaken by those with an interest in research into the historic environment of the Isles of Scilly.
 These include academics, local authority archaeologists and others.
-The project is part-funded by English Heritage with contributions from the Council of the Isles of Scilly, the Isles of Scilly AONB Partnership and the Duchy of Cornwall.
+The project is part-funded by English Heritage (now Historic England) with contributions from the Council of the Isles of Scilly, the Isles of Scilly AONB Partnership and the Duchy of Cornwall.

 The aim of this project is to define a research framework for the historic environment of the Isles of Scilly.
 This will be achieved by assessing our current understanding of Scilly's past, by identifying gaps in our knowledge and by promoting priorities for future research.
 The project will seek to involve the local and wider research community in this process so that there is a sense of community ownership of the research framework.
 The production of the research framework will be achieved in three stages as set out in 'Frameworks for our Past' (English Heritage 1996): Resource Assessment, Research Agenda and Research Strategy.